haveno-dex/haveno/docs/deployment-guide.md

 Set the XMR address to collect trade fees in `getTradeFeeAddress()` in HavenoUtils.java.

+## Set the network's release date

+Optionally set the network's approximate release date by setting `RELEASE_DATE` in HavenoUtils.java.

+This will prevent posting sell offers which no buyers can take before any buyer accounts are signed and aged, while the network bootstraps.

+After a period (default 60 days), the limit is lifted and sellers can post offers exceeding unsigned buy limits, but they will receive an informational warning for an additional period (default 6 months after release).

+The defaults can be adjusted with the related constants in HavenoUtils.java.

 ## Create and register arbitrators

 Before running the arbitrator, remember that at least one seednode should already be deployed and its address listed in `core/src/main/resources/xmr_<network>.seednodes`.